 While the Affordable Care Act (ACA) mandated the creation of public health exchanges, private exchanges have been rising in popularity over the years1.
-While both options allow individuals to purchase health insurance, each has its own unique advantages that may be more beneficial to you based off your circumstances.
+While both options allow individuals to purchase health insurance, each has its own unique advantages that may be more beneficial to you based on your circumstances.

 Our article will guide you through the nuances of public and private health exchanges to help you make the best decision for you and your family.